-There is mounting evidence that it may be safe to transplant extra-pulmonary organs (liver, kidney, heart) from living and deceased donors with a history of COVID-19, who have a positive NP swab at the time of organ retrieval.22,23,24,25,26,27 In the largest published study as of March 2023, Gupta et al. analysed the United States Organ Procurement and Transplantation Network database to report on use of organs from COVID-19 infected donors.
+There is mounting evidence that it may be safe to transplant extra-pulmonary organs (liver, kidney, heart) from living and deceased donors with a history of COVID-19, who have a positive NP swab at the time of organ retrieval. ^{22,23,24,25,26,27} In the largest published study as of March 2023, Gupta et al. analysed the United States Organ Procurement and Transplantation Network database to report on use of organs from COVID-19 infected donors.
 In this study, 150 donors donated 276 organs to 262 recipients (193 kidneys, 5 pancreases, 18 hearts, 3 lungs, 57 livers, 0 intestine).
 Seventy two percent of transplanted organs were from donors who were positive on PCR for SARS-CoV-2 within seven days of organ recovery.
 The median duration of follow up varied from 62 to 144 days, depending on the organ(s) transplanted.
 Graft loss was seen only in kidney transplants (n=3, 1.6%), of which two were due to thrombosis on the day of surgery.
-There were five deaths including one from cOVID-19 or if the recipients received any prophylactic therapy.
-In addition, several cases have been reported of transplantation of non-lung organs from deceased donors who tested positive for SARS-CoV-2 on PCR of nasopharyngeal swab at the time of organ retrieval without SARS-CoV-2 transmission to recipients with and without evidence of immunity at the time of transplant.25,27,29,30 Long-term allograft outcomes are not yet known.
+There were five deaths including one from sepsis and one from respiratory failure.
+This study did not report on the donor's stage of or complications from COVID-19 or if the recipients received any prophylactic therapy.28 In addition, several cases have been reported of transplantation of non-lung organs from deceased donors who tested positive for SARS-CoV-2 on PCR of nasopharyngeal swab at the time of organ retrieval without SARS-CoV-2 transmission to recipients with and without evidence of immunity at the time of transplant.^{25,27,29,30} Long-term allograft outcomes are not yet known.